YONEDASH/beacon/README.md

 - Support for remote event submission via gRPC
 - Easy-to-use API for subscribing and submitting events
 - Functional options for configuration
+- Optional use of generics for type-safe event handling

 ## Usage